pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 == Changelog ==

-= 0.9.0 =
+= 0.9.6 =

-* This is the first publicly released version of NarraFirma.
-For (highly detailed and entertaining) change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).
+* Sanitize SQL input in WordPress plugin.
+* Improve TypeScript typings for tsc 1.6.

-= 0.9.1 =
+= 0.9.5 =

-* Improvements to bundling of JavaScript code for faster loading.
+* Improvements for Node.js version and README/SETUP for installation.

-= 0.9.2 =
+= 0.9.4 =

-* More improvements to bundling of JavaScript for faster loading.
-Also improved startup feedback to show loading application, getting user information, or retrieving project data.
+* Now uses NarraFirma namespace in WordPress plugin PHP to conform with WordPress guidelines.
+* Fixed WordPress plugin survey bug where always returning first questionnaire added in a topic instead of the last one.

 = 0.9.3 =